France Travel Planner by Tom Brosnahan & Jane Fisher Musée de la Vie Bourguignonne, Dijon

 The Musée de la Vie Bourguignonne (Museum of Burgundian Life) is housed in a beautiful cloister of the former Bernardine convent.
 It's a bit south of the center of Dijon in the Ste-Anne District (map), and is an easy walk from the Place dee la Libération.

 The Museum illustrates everyday life in Burgundy from the 18th to the 20th century.
-The main floor consists of scenes of everyday life, with lifesize figures dressed in period costume and demonstrating weddings, work, and family life.
+The main floor consists of scenes with lifesize figures dressed in period costume and demonstrating weddings, work, and family life.
 Examples are drawn from both rural and urban life in Burgundy in the late 19th century.

 Musée de la Vie Bourguignonne, Dijon